 How do gillnets work?

 Tribes deploy gillnets only during fisheries in which the targeted species is practically the only fish in the area.
-Also, by changing mesh sizes, tribal fishers can avoid ensnaring non-targeted species.
-Tribes also often require fishermen to limit the size of their nets to allow a portion of the fish to swim past.
+By changing mesh sizes, tribal fishers can avoid ensnaring non-targeted species.
+Tribes often require fishermen to limit the size of their nets to allow a portion of the fish to swim past.

 What is the difference between sport and tribal commercial fisheries?

-Because tribes are forced by treaty to fish in particular areas.
-Instead of being able to shift fisheries to focus on certain healthy runs, they are bearing an unequal burden in the effort to protect weak wild stocks.
-If runs coming back to a particular tribe’s usual and accustomed area are low, that tribe won’t fish.
+Tribes are forced by treaty to fish in particular areas.
+Because they can’t move their fisheries to focus on certain healthy runs, they bear an unequal burden in the effort to protect weak wild stocks.
+If returns are low to a particular tribe’s usual and accustomed area, that tribe won’t fish.
 Sport fishermen, however, are allowed to fish throughout the region, focusing their efforts on healthy runs.

 How are tribal fisheries managed and enforced?

 Each treaty Indian tribe in western Washington maintains a monitoring staff that samples salmon that are caught in fisheries.
-Every salmon is also reported to each tribe on a fish ticket.
-That catch data is compiled and shared on a same day basis with the state co-managers.
-Compared to sport catches, which are estimated based on catch record cards reported months later by individual fisherman, tribal fisheries report their catches within days.
+Every salmon is also reported to the tribe on a fish ticket.
+That catch data is compiled and shared on a same-day basis with the state co-managers.
+Compared to sport catches, which are estimated based on catch record cards reported months later by individual fishermen, tribal fisheries report their catches within days.

 A responsible treaty fishery is important to good salmon management and to the spirit of tribal fishing.
 Law enforcement is a part of that.
 If a tribal enforcement officer finds a tribal fisherman fishing in violation of tribal regulations, he is obligated to issue a citation or warning.
 If a citation is issued, the case is referred to tribal court.
 Fishermen found in violation of tribal regulations are subject to fines and/or loss of fishing privileges.
 Uniformed tribal fisheries officers on Washington rivers provide a much-needed enforcement presence, particularly with a decrease in state enforcement due to budget shortfalls.
 On many rivers, tribal enforcement officers outnumber state officers.